 If the Committee is unable to make a recommendation to the Board due to a lack of information, it can make a formal additional information request, and table the application until the requested information and/or documentation has been received.

-- A FAIR letter (First Additional Information Request letter) from the Committee chair will be emailed by Board staff to the applicant, usually within a few weeks of the meeting.
+- A Formal Additional Information Request (FAIR) letter from the Committee chair will be emailed by Board staff to the applicant, usually within a few weeks of the meeting.
 This letter will list the Committee's concerns and the additional information and/or documentation requested during the Committee meeting.

 - Once all materials requested in the letter have been received, the application will be added to the next available Committee agenda for a second review.

-- If upon review of the FAIR letter and additional materials, the Committee still lacks the information needed to make a recommendation, it may request a second request for additional information (SAIR - Second Additional Information Request), go through the same process again and may make a third request (TAIR - Third Additional Information Request).
+- If upon review of the FAIR letter and additional materials, the Committee still lacks the information needed to make a recommendation, it may request a second FAIR letter, go through the same process again and may even make a third request.

 - Typically, historically, after the third request is reviewed, the Committee has made a recommendation to the Board - approval, denial or substantive review by the full Board.

 Applications recommended for approval are placed on the Board's "consent agenda".
 The consent agenda is one item on the Board's agenda for the next scheduled meeting, which is held about a week or so after the Committee meeting.
 This agenda item lists the names of all applications for which the Committee recommended approval.
 The consent agenda lists both psychologist and behaivor analyst applications each month.